 John Askey then brought Danny back to the Moss Rose in the summer of 2013, and since then he has defied his footballing age by showing everyone that he still has the same fitness, desire and determination to succeed as he did during his first spell with the club.

 Very rarely do players like Danny come along.
-He is rightly viewed as a Silkmen legend and as such, everyone is hoping that a well deserved testimonial will be granted to him in the near future.
+He is rightly viewed as a Silkmen legend and as such, a well deserved testimonial will be granted to him in the near future.